Osram

 OSRAM Licht AG is a German company that makes electric lights, headquartered in Munich and Premstätten (Austria).
 OSRAM positions itself as a high-tech photonics company that is increasingly focusing on sensor technology, visualization and treatment by light.
 The company serves customers in the consumer, automotive, healthcare and industrial technology sectors.
 The operating company of OSRAM is OSRAM GmbH.

 Osram was founded in 1919 by the merger of the lighting businesses of Auergesellschaft, Siemens & Halske and Allgemeine Elektrizitäts-Gesellschaft (AEG).
-In 1933, Osram helped finance Nazi Party in the 1933 elections with a donation of 40,000 Reichsmarks.
+In 1933, Osram donated 40,000 Reichsmarks to the Nazi Party in the 1933 elections.
 Osram was a wholly owned subsidiary of Siemens AG from 1978 to 2013.
 On 5 July 2013, Osram was spun off from Siemens, and the listing of its stock began on Frankfurt Stock Exchange on 8 July 2013.
 Osram's business with conventional light sources was spun off in 2016 under the name Ledvance and sold to a Chinese consortium.

 After a bidding war with Bain Capital, Osram was taken over by Austrian company AMS in July 2020.
 Since then, the company has operated under the name AMS Osram.
 The name is derived from osmium and Wolfram, German for tungsten.
 Both elements were commonly used for lighting filaments at the time the company was founded.